LASERfIRE/LASERfIRE/README.md

 LASERfIRE now supports the use of the [Helios](https://bitlasers.com/heliospro-laser-dac/) DAC hardware products and [IDN](https://www.ilda.com/idn.htm) compatible DAC hardware.
 You can also use my "build it yourself" DAC hardware for 100% compatibility.
 The instructions, parts list, schematic and photos are included in the zip.

-Download the latest LASERfIRE LASER Controller zip file from the [repository](https://github.com/LASERfIRE/LASERfIRE) to get started.
+Download the latest LASERfIRE LASER Controller zip file from "Releases" in the [repository](https://github.com/LASERfIRE/LASERfIRE) to get started.
 There's no installer needed – just unzip to your preferred install location.

 Last updated on 18-Aug-2026.